Top 10 Sensors Commonly Used to Enable Automation in the Industrial Internet of Things

 Active sensors: rely on batteries or other power support to function properly, such as infrared sensors.

-How it works: IoT sensors collect data by measuring variables in the physical environment, such as temperature, humidity or air quality, and transmit it over the network to a gateway or the cloud.
+How it works: Industrial Internet of Things sensors collect data by measuring variables in the physical environment, such as temperature, humidity or air quality, and transmit it over the network to a gateway or the cloud.
 Once the data is stored in a database, it can be processed using data analytics to support subsequent decisions.

-Technology Integration: IoT sensors are often combined with Artificial Intelligence (AI) and cloud computing technologies to further enhance data processing and analytics for efficient, intelligent applications.
+Technology Integration: Industrial Internet of Things sensors are often combined with Artificial Intelligence (AI) and cloud computing technologies to further enhance data processing and analytics for efficient, intelligent applications.

 Common Sensors